mustafaalkan64/Eshop-Microservice/README.md

 ![microservices](https://github.com/aspnetrun/run-aspnetcore-microservices/assets/1147445/efe5e688-67f2-4ddd-af37-d9d3658aede4)

+## 📄 Documentation

+You can download or view the full documentation [here](./Microservices-Remastered.pdf).

 There is a couple of microservices which implemented **e-commerce** modules over **Catalog, Basket, Discount** and **Ordering** microservices with **NoSQL (DocumentDb, Redis)** and **Relational databases (PostgreSQL, Sql Server)** with communicating over **RabbitMQ Event Driven Communication** and using **Yarp API Gateway**.

 ### Check Explanation of this Repository on Medium